Skip to main contentSkip to data table

 • Brand accent: Frost-blue oklch(0.72 0.14 248) — used sparingly for navigation active states and brand touches

-• Fonts: Geist Sans (UI) + Geist Mono (all numbers) — monospace numbers signal precision and trust
+• Fonts: Geist Sans (UI) + Geist Mono (all numbers) — monospace numbers signal precision and trust.
+Three intentional non-Geist carve-outs: Newsreader serif (Daily Digest editorial), Georgia serif (AiSummary paragraph on stablecoin detail), Courier New + Geist Mono (Tape / /timeline/ wire-service stream)

 • Color use: Semantic first — color communicates state (health, risk, trend direction), not empty decoration